-Although “Oleleko” remains of unknown origin to us, it is most likely a cheerful West African song, which must have been passed on orally until it recently reached AfuriKo’s ears!
-The original djembe break at the beginning of the video was crafted by Akiko and weaved into the arrangement, while Jim added a few modulations in the melody and harmonized it in his own jazzy way, using block chords and drop 2 voicings extensively.
+Although “Oleleko” remains of unknown origin, it is most likely a cheerful West African song, which must have been passed on orally until it recently reached AfuriKo’s ears!
+The djembe break at the beginning of the video was crafted by Akiko and weaved into the arrangement, while Jim harmonized the melody using block chords and drop 2 voicings extensively, sprinkling in a few modulations for good measure.

 Would you like to be in touch on your favorite social media site?
 Just follow the links below! 😉